Tim275/SalaryAnalysis/README.md

 •	create  visual  graphics in seaplot

-In This Project i achieved this skills:
+# In This Project i achieved those skills:

 •	How to visualize Data (sealab/panda)